haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 * `data` directory: Stores input PDB files (not the actual docking models) and restraints files used in each module;
 * `traceback` directory: Contains the `traceback.tsv` file, which tracks the name and rank of each docking model throughout the entire workflow.
 Handy, if you want to see how the model's rank evolved step-by-step.

 Each sampling, refinement, or selection module's directory contains compressed PDB files of the docking models.
-For example, `10_seletopclusts` contains the top-ranked docking models from each of the 9 clusters.
+For example, `10_seletopclusts` contains 10 top-ranked docking models from each of the 4 clusters.
 Clusters are numbered based on the average rank of the models within them, so cluster_1 contains the top-ranked models of the entire run.
 Information about the origin of each model can be found in `10_seletopclusts/seletopclusts.txt`, as well as in `traceback/traceback.tsv`.

 One of the ways to analyse the docking results is to examine file(s) `analysis/XX_caprieval_analysis/report.html`.
 Depending on the positionning of the given caprieval module, `report.html` will display information about the models at the different stages of the workflow.
 For example, `11_caprieval_analysis/report.html` contains statictis related of the clusters, while `02_caprieval_analysis/report.html` contains statictis related to the models generated during the rigid body sampling stage.
 Caprieval, executed after clustering - in this case `11_caprieval` - enables a comprehensive evaluation of the docking results from a broad perspective.